Swatts96/samwattsastro/README.md

+# Sam Watts Web Portfolio
-# Astro Starter Kit: Portfolio
+# Made using the Astro Starter Kit: Portfolio

 If you want to create an Astro portfolio of your own, follow the instructions below.